lauramarie99/ProtDesign2/README.md

 ## Large scale studies
 For generation of many config files based on a general config file, the script create_configs.py in the folder configs can be used.
 To automatically generate slurm scripts and submit the jobs, the script run_cluster.py can be used.

+## Notes
+- Currently the pipeline does not work for RFdiffusion in combination with RosettaFastRelax.
+Always use RFdiffusion all-atom if relax_design_cycles > 0